 If you're looking to change careers but don't have the time to take off work to go to school, Roadmaster has solutions for CDL training that work with almost anyone’s schedule!

 CDL training in one of Roadmaster’s weekend courses provides all of the same expert knowledge and instruction of a weekday course while not conflicting with weekday schedules.
-Weekend programs run 7am-6pm, Saturdays and Sundays, but can vary slightly by region.
+Weekend programs run 7am-6pm, Saturdays and Sundays, but can vary slightly by location.

 Imagine completing Professional Truck Driver training and gaining the knowledge to test for your CDL in just eight short weekends.
-First year drivers can make $40,000 to $45,000 their first year,* and you could be on your way to a lucrative career in less than two months!
+First year drivers can make up to $45,000 their first year,* and you could be on your way to a lucrative career in less than two months!

 If you work irregular hours the above options may not make sense for you.
 However there still are a few ways to fit CDL training into your schedule.
 They just may require you to get a little creative.